JissJanex/ChessArena/README.md

 4. **Click the same piece** to deselect
 5. Use **Restart** button in header to start a new game

-### Player vs AI
+### Player vs Computer
 1. Click **"Player vs Computer"** from the home page
 2. You play as **White** and move first
 3. The **Computer** plays as Black and responds automatically
-4. The AI thinks for about 1 second before making each move
+4. The computer thinks for about 1 second before making each move
-5. Use **Restart** button to start a new game against the AI
+5. Use **Restart** button to start a new game against the computer

 ## 🛠️ Technology Stack

 - React + TypeScript + Vite
 - react-chessboard & chess.js
 - react-router-dom
-- Stockfish 17 (chess engine for computer)
+- Stockfish 17 (chess engine for computer opponent)

 ## 📝 License